 Embassy or Consulate of Costa Rica

-Entry to Costa Rica may be refused if you're unable to produce evidence of return or onward travel.
+You may be refused entry if you can't show proof of return or onward travel.

 Travelling to Costa Rica through the USA and Canada